miraDask/Marathon/README.md

 - create ".env" file in the root directory of the project and create variables for the Cloudinary "cloudName" and "uploadPreset",

-   that are needed for uploading images to Cloudinary server.
+   which are needed for uploading images to Cloudinary server.
 It is important variables to start with "REACT_APP_", for example:

    >REACT_APP_CLOUD_NAME=your_cloud_name